-If you are a Jurassic Park fan like me, your mind might have moved towards the possibilities of it ever existing.
-I have lived in Costa Rica for a couple of months now and I won’t deny that I relate this country to my Jurassic fantasies just a tiny bit.
-If you read on, I can take you to places in Costa Rica where you will feel like you have been sucked right into the movies.
-Places where you can hike, dive, drive or just relax while being surrounded by landscapes offering a primal and otherworldly charm.
+If you are a Jurassic Park fan, your mind might have moved towards the possibilities of such a Dino Park ever existing.
+If you read on, we can take you to places in Costa Rica where you will feel like you have been sucked right into the movies.
+Places where you can hike, dive, drive or just relax while being surrounded by landscapes offering a primal and otherworldly charm exactly like the original Jurassic Park.
 But first, let’s explore this whole area of the “possibilities”.

 Science says: 'yes we can'

 The idea of real-life dinosaurs really seems to speak to people’s imagination.
 The other day I read an article focusing on just that.
 In 2015, LiveScience published an interview with a scientist who is researching the actual creation of smaller dinosaurs.
 Such ‘vanity projects’ are a far cry from what we should be focusing on with the resources we have, but the idea really seems to have taken hold regardless.
 We love the idea of bringing our fantasies to life.
 But should we do so just because we can?